hcholab/sfkit/docs/source/tutorial.rst

     $ sfkit networking

-This will share your IP address to the website so that all study participants will be able to communicate with your VM.
+This will share your IP address to other study participants so their machines can communicate with your VM.
 If you get a message saying "Successfully communicated networking information!", then you are good to go.

 .. note::